-Course numbe Course title (and course title in English)生物資源経済学特別講義 IVB Special Lecture on Natural Resources Economics IVBInstructor's name, job title, and department of affiliationPart-time Lecturer,NEU cturer,NEU , Claudia Target year 1st year students or above Number of cred its 1 - Year /semesters 2020/Intensive, Second semester Days and periods Intensive Class s style Lecture e Language of instruction English [Overview and purpose of the course] One of the primary objectives of this course is to introduce students to the principles of sociology in general and key concepts of rural sociology in particular.
+Course number G-AGR06 7FC06 LJ82 Course title (and course title in English) 勿資源経済学特別講義 IVB ial Lecture on Natural Resources Economics IVB Instructor's name, job title, and department of affiliation Part-time Lecturer,NEU, Claudia Target year 1st year students or al or above ove Number of cred its 1 Year /semesters 2021/Intensive, Second semester Days and periods Intensive Class style Lectur e Language of instruction English [Overview and purpose of the course] 【This intensive course, themed "Rural Sociology: Trouble in Paradise?," will be taught by Prof. Dr. Claudia Neu, Professor of Rural Sociology, Department of Agricultural Economics and Rural Development, University of Goettingen, Germany.】 One of the primary objectives of this course is to introduce students to the principles of sociology in general and key concepts of rural sociology in particular.
 In addition, we want to provide the analytical tools for understanding the processes inherent to these concepts.
 Beyond that, the course aims at enhancing students ' ability to identify different research perspectives and to critically discuss and analyze research strategies and methods.

 The approach will generally be a sociological analysis of the transformation of postmodern societies.
 This development is forced by demographic, economic and social change.
 Nowadays we observe a differentiation and polarization of rural wellbeing and lifestyle in Europe, the US and Japan.
 Therefore the theoretical and empirical focus lies on transformation theories, social inequality in general and territorial inequality in special.

+[Course objectives]

-[Course objectives] As an introduction to rural sociology, this course is designed to give an overview of the sociological concepts of "rurality", "demographic change", "socioeconomic developments and social problems in rural areas "; "repeasantization" (deprivation, rural poverty).
+As an introduction to rural sociology, this course is designed to give an overview of the sociological concepts of "rurality", "demographic change", "socioeconomic developments and social problems in rural areas ", "repeasantization" (deprivation, rural poverty).
 We will discuss gender inequality, the future of rural landscape and societies.
 Lectures outline each of these issues and position them within the context of sociology.
 We will use seminars to debate key questions raised during lectures and to discuss selected issues based on academic publications.

-[Course schedule and contents] Lecture 1) Introduction: Images of Farming, (Rural) Sociology Lecture 2) Knowing Your Place: Rural Identity and Cultural Hierarchy Lecture 3) Transformation of the Industrialized World : Social and Demographic Change; Migration and Rural Areas Lecture 4) Dead End?
-Future of Rural Areas Lecture 5) Inequality in Rural Society: Class, Gender, and Space Farmer wants a wife?
-Women and Agriculture Rural Infrastructure (Education, Healthcare etc.) White Trash, Far-Right: Extremism and Rural Areas
+[Course schedule and contents]

+【This course is scheduled to be held in February 2022, but the exact schedule and format (online or inperson) is yet to be finalized and will be announced later.】

+Lecture 1-3) Rural, Urban, Rurban?

+- Theory of Space and Place

+- Globalization and Demographic Change

+- Lost Places?
+Spatial Inequality, Rural Infrastructure

+- Knowing your place: Rural Identity?

+Lecture 4-5) Where have all the Farmers gone?

+Continue to 生物資源経済学特別講義 IVB(2)